 - Developers or homeowners require lien waivers to limit the possibility that they pay for the same work twice.

-- General contractors must collect lien waivers on behalf of the owners and lenders, and also protect themselves.
+- General contractors must collect lien waivers on behalf of the property owners and lenders, and also protect themselves.

-- Subcontractors and suppliers must not only send out lien waivers to get their payment processed; they often must comply with other project stakeholder’s (specifically, the ‘payers’) lien waiver needs.
+- Subcontractors and suppliers must not only send out lien waivers to get their payment processed — they often must comply with other project stakeholder’s (specifically, the ‘payers’) lien waiver needs.

-Overview of Florida’s Lien Waiver Rules
+Overview of Florida’s lien waiver rules

 Although every state has different rules, lien waivers generally work the same way everywhere, including in Florida.
-That is to say that at its core, a lien waiver is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive their right to file a mechanics lien against the property, in some amount or for some period of time, usually in exchange for payment.
+That is to say that at its core, a lien waiver is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive their right to file a construction lien against the property, in some amount or for some period of time, usually in exchange for payment.

-In fact, if the construction project stakeholders involved in the lien waiver exchange all agree, a completely dissimilar form can be used and it is effective as written (as long as it doesn’t waive rights in advance of doing work).
+In fact, if the stakeholders involved in the lien waiver exchange all agree, a completely different form can be used and it is effective as written (as long as it doesn’t waive rights in advance of doing work).

 In Florida, there’s really just one question that must be answered in order to determine which lien waiver form to use: